 Colorado – Telluride Gondola to Mountain Village

-A stop in downtown San Antonio balances the time spent exploring natural wonders at the rest of the stops on this trip.
-If you’re worried about the pet friendly paddle down the Buffalo National River and considering skipping it … DON’T!
-We did it with Ty and Buster, though it was their first time in a canoe, and it’s now one of our most cherished memories.
+The bustle of San Antonio balances the serene natural wonders on this road trip.
+If you’re considering skipping the pet friendly paddle on the Buffalo National River … DON’T!
+We did it with Ty and Buster, and loved every minute.
+Though it was the boys’ first time in a canoe, they were as good as gold.
+And now it’s one of our favorite memories of this trip.